explodinglabs/jsonrpcclient/README.rst

     5

-The first argument to ``request()`` is the method name, and everything else is just passed as parameters to the method.
+The first argument to ``request()`` is the method name, and everything else is just passed as parameters.
 You can pass any number of positional or keyword arguments, and they will be translated into JSON-RPC.

 .. sourcecode:: python